 In 2010, Elischia became a social entrepreneur when she became the Founding Executive Director for EOTO World.
 Her focus on engaging inter-generational perspectives, social media strategies, primary prevention as well as the intersections of gender, violence, poverty and peace, continues to inform her work at the helm of the organization.

-In 2012, Fludd began to incorporate a focus on activism through writing as a Huff Post Contributor.
+In 2012, Elischia began to incorporate a focus on activism through writing as a Huff Post Contributor.
 In 2013, she became a Journalist, writing for a number of notable online publications as an Independent Contractor.
 She continues to work toward human rights apart from her work with EOTO World.
 She holds a BA in Forensic Psychology from John Jay College of Criminal Justice and an MBA in Nonprofit Leadership from New England College.

-Specializations: Capacity building, Social Media, Gender, Human Rights advocacy, Gender based violence & Violence Against Women, Policy, Volunteer Management, Non-profit Management
+Specialties: Capacity building, Social Media, Gender, Human Rights advocacy, Gender based violence & Violence Against Women, Policy, Volunteer Management, Non-profit Management